mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 it will only be disabled when the write queue is below `writeq_low_water`.
 The parameter accepts size type values.
 The minimum allowed size is 512 bytes. `writeq_high_water` must always be greater than `writeq_low_water`.

+#### `load_persisted_configs`

+Load persisted runtime changes on startup.
+This parameter accepts boolean values and is enabled by default.
+This parameter was added in MaxScale 2.3.6.

+All runtime configuration changes are persisted in generated configuration files located by default in `/var/lib/maxscale/maxscale.cnf.d/` and are loaded on startup after main configuration files have been read.
+To make runtime configurations volatile (i.e. they are lost when maxscale is restarted), use `load_persisted_configs=false`.
+All changes are still persisted since it stores the current runtime state of MaxScale.
+This makes problem analysis easier if an unexpected outage happens.

 ### REST API Configuration